Otbivnoe/Otbivnoe.github.io/_drafts/dynamic-type.md

 label.rightAnchor.constraint(equalTo: guide.rightAnchor).isActive = true
 ~~~

 > p.s.
-I haven't found a similar in SwiftUI, except padding with different values.
+I haven't found a similar API in SwiftUI, except padding with different values.
 So would appreciate if you tell me how to configure it right.

 - In iOS 13 UIKit kicks off a prediction for initial traits of a view.
 UIKit guesses the likely traits for the view based on the context.
 So if you relied that `traitCollectionDidChange` will be called when a view is first added to the view hierarchy, it's not always true anymore.
 You can read the detailed article [here](https://useyourloaf.com/blog/predicting-size-classes-in-ios-13/).